dtischencko/reinforcement/README.md

 # reinforcement
-Training work common and robotics environments
+Training work with common and robotics environments